-First-time offense for transfer (buying, selling, giving or receiving) of drugs, alcohol or drug paraphernalia may result in a 10-day suspension or 20-day alternate placement determined by the superintendent with parent notification.
+First-time offense for possession and/or transfer (buying, selling, giving or receiving) of drugs, alcohol or drug paraphernalia may result in a 10-day suspension or 20-day alternate placement determined by the Superintendent or designee with parent notification.
+Drug counseling may be required for students.

-Second-time offense for transfer of drugs, alcohol or drug paraphernalia may result in recommendation of suspension for up to 10 days.
+Second-time offense for possession and/or transfer of drugs, alcohol or drug paraphernalia may result in recommendation of long-term alternate placement by the Superintendent or designee with parent notification.
+Drug counseling may be required for students.